About the existing courthouse

 The existing central courthouse lacks secured vehicle pick-up and drop-off areas for those in custody.
 The building also doesn’t meet other state and federal codes for modern courthouses.
 Courtrooms in the downtown courthouse are not adequately designed to meet current demands for efficiency and services.
 The required security screening equipment and inadequate lobby size regularly creates long lines that delay entry into the building.
 The building also doesn’t comply with current Americans with Disabilities Act (ADA) standards due to a lack of entry ramps and elevators.

 Why build a new courthouse?

 When the existing central courthouse was built in downtown Portland between 1909 and 1914, Multnomah County had one-third its current population.
 This was long before modern building code standards for earthquakes were in place.
-A century’s worth of public use combined with increased demands from today’s much larger population of about 750,000 county residents has created major functional difficulties and serious safety problems that must be resolved.
+A century’s worth of public use combined with increased demands from today’s much larger population of more than 800,000 county residents has created major functional difficulties and serious safety problems that must be resolved.

 How much will the courthouse project cost?
 How will it be funded?

 On September 28, 2017, the Multnomah County Board of Commissioners approved a Guaranteed Maximum Price for construction of the new central courthouse.
 The total project budget -- including property acquisition, design engineering, permitting fees, insurance, bonds, contingency and construction -- is $324.5 million.
 The County and State are funding partners on this project.
 The State Legislature approved $92.6 million in matching capital construction funds during the 2017 session, completing the state's $125 million contribution.

 What functions will be housed in the new courthouse?